Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

   - Great for quick configurations in build pipelines.
   - They follow the format `[GDN_]<ToolName>_<ArgumentId>`, where `GDN_` is optional and `ToolName` and `ArgumentId` are defined by the tool integration file to (\*.gdntool).

-As you can see in the workflow step we specified the tool, **(Terrascan)** and some of it's supported inputs are defined as environment variables on the action itself e.g:
+As you can see in the workflow step we specified the tool, **(Terrascan)** and some of it's supported inputs are defined as environment variables on the action itself using `env:` e.g:

 ```yml
 steps: